-Although the concept of maximum sustainable yield (MSY) has been debated intensely within the scientific community, owing to various conceptual and technical issues, political authorities have recently restated their attachment to this longstanding management objective.
+Although the concept of MSY has been debated intensely within the scientific community, owing to the various conceptual and technical issues, political authorities have recently restated their attachment to this long-standing management objective.
 Their will is that fishing mortality should be brought to and maintained near F{MSY} .
-Thus, many European Union recovery or management plans include an F{MSY} policy, and scientists are requested by managers to evaluate the implications of fishing at F{MSY} relative to alternative policy options.
+Therefore, many European Union recovery or management plans include an F{MSY} policy, and scientists are requested by managers to evaluate the implications of fishing at F{MSY} relative to alternative policy options.
 At a minimum, this implies that scientists have the capacity to estimate F{MSY} .
-With the class of models used by ICES, the procedure requires the specification of a trustworthy stockrecruit relationship.
+With the class of models used by ICES, the procedure requires the specification of a trustworthy S-RR.